-Due to marble characteristics you must avoid certain solutions (like acids, coffee, alcohol) coming in contact with the marble.
-This also applies to cleaning products as well (vinegar, lemon juice or other cleaners containing acid).
+Due to marble characteristics, you must avoid certain solutions (like acids, coffee, alcohol) coming in contact with the marble.
+This also applies to cleaning products (including vinegar, lemon juice or other cleaners containing acids).

-Wiping the surfaces with warm water and a nonabrasive sponge or soft cloth is the best method for cleaning but will not remove etching or stains that have had time to permeate the surface.
+To clean the marble surface use warm water and a non-abrasive sponge or soft cloth.
+It is the best method for cleaning, but it will not remove etching or stains that are permeated on the surface.

-- Do not use coasters under glasses, especially if they contain alcohol or citrus juices; use placemats under ceramics, silver or other solid objects that may scratch the stone surface.
+- Do not use solid placemats under ceramics, such as silver or other solid objects that may scratch the stone surface.

 - Do not use bleach, ammonia, general-purpose cleaners or abrasive cleaning agents, abrasive paper or steel wool.

 - Do not use alkaline cleaners not specifically formulated for natural stone.

-- Marble surfaces can be treated with a special anti-stain and anti-oil product.
+- Marble surfaces can be treated with a special anti-stain and anti-oil products.

 - If a stain is particularly difficult, use a soft scrub pad to buss out the stain and wipe it with a cloth to remove the dust.